radical-cybertools/radical.analytics/docs/source/duration.rst

     duration = pilot.duration(event=rp.utils.PILOT_DURATIONS_DEBUG['p_agent_runtime'])
     print(duration)

-The same approach and both global and local analyses can be performed for every type of entity supported by RA (currently, Pilot, Unit, Pipeline, Stage and Task).
+The same approach and both global and local analyses can be performed for every type of entity supported by RA (currently, Pilot, Task, Pipeline, Stage and Task).

 Danger of Duration-Based Analyses
 ---------------------------------

 Most of the time, the durations of **global analyses** are **NOT** additive.
-This means that, for example, the sum of the total time taken by RP Agent to manage all the compute units and the total amount of time taken to execute all those compute units is **greater** than the time taken to execute all the workload.
+This means that, for example, the sum of the total time taken by RP Agent to manage all the compute tasks and the total amount of time taken to execute all those compute tasks is **greater** than the time taken to execute all the workload.
 This is because RP is a distributed system that performs multiple operations at the same time on multiple resources.
-Thus, while RP Agent manages a compute unit, it might be executing another compute unit.
+Thus, while RP Agent manages a compute task, it might be executing another compute task.

 Consider three durations:

-1. **u_agent_cu_load**: the time from when RP Agent receives a compute unit to the time in which the compute unit's executable is launched.
+1. **t_agent_t_load**: the time from when RP Agent receives a compute task to the time in which the compute task's executable is launched.
-2. **u_agent_cu_execute**: default duration for the time taken by a compute unit's executable to execute.
+2. **t_agent_t_execute**: default duration for the time taken by a compute task's executable to execute.
-3. **u_agent_cu_load**: the time from when a compute unit's executable finishes to execute to when RP Agent mark the compute unit with a final state (DONE, CANCELED or FAILED).
+3. **t_agent_t_load**: the time from when a compute task's executable finishes to execute to when RP Agent mark the compute task with a final state (DONE, CANCELED or FAILED).

-For a single compute unit, ``u_agent_cu_load``, ``u_agent_cu_execute`` and ``u_agent_cu_load`` are contagious and therefore additive.
-A single compute unit cannot be loaded by RP Agent while it is also executed.
-For multiple compute units, this does not apply: one compute units might be loaded by RP Agent while another compute unit is being executed.
+For a single compute task, ``t_agent_t_load``, ``t_agent_t_execute`` and ``t_agent_t_load`` are contagious and therefore additive.
+A single compute task cannot be loaded by RP Agent while it is also executed.
+For multiple compute tasks, this does not apply: one compute tasks might be loaded by RP Agent while another compute task is being executed.